isomerpages/moe-greendalesec/_greendale-xperience/Direct School Admission/DSA : Outdoor  Adventure.md

 event, GeCKo, is a rock wall speed climbing event open to all Primary 4 to 6 school students.</p>
 <h3>Highlights - <strong>National Orienteering Race (Schools) Representation</strong></h3>
-<p>DSA-OA candidates will also have the opportunity to participate NORS against
+<p>DSA-OA candidates will also have the opportunity to participate in NORS
-competitors from other schools.
+against competitors from other schools.
 The competition will test the participants’ skills such as map reading, pacing and usage of compass bearings.
 To keep the competition exciting, the venue of the competition changes from place to place every year.</p>